lappis-unb/salic-br/README.md

 For Each extension installed inside DockerFile, PHP will be compiled again.

+Inside DockerFile:
+* The command 'docker-php-ext-configure' will be used to set the location path to each module configurations.
+* The command 'docker-php-ext-install' will be used to install and recompile PHP with setted modules.

 ## How to build - New image
 * Enter inside this cloned repository;
 * Execute the commando below to create a new image.